ClementCardonnel/NavigationSplitView-Issue/README.md

 ## Notes

-This issue was diagnosed using visionOS SDK Beta 2.
+- This issue was diagnosed using visionOS SDK Beta 2.
-I was able to reproduce this issue on an actual Apple Vision Pro during a lab.
+- I was able to reproduce this issue on an actual Apple Vision Pro during a lab.
+- This issue is also reproducible in the visionOS Simulator in Xcode Beta 6.
+- This issue could be related to FB12997837.